AmensMortem/absolutecinema/README.md

 ### We built and compared three different systems:

 **TF-IDF + MLP** - a classic baseline

-**FastText + TF-IDF** weighted MLP - something in between **DistilBERT** - a pretrained transformer, fine-tuned on our data
+**FastText + TF-IDF** weighted MLP - something in between

+**DistilBERT** - a pretrained transformer, fine-tuned on our data

 #### **The DistilBERT model showed the best results:**

 Micro F1 of 0.66, Precision of 0.76, Recall of 0.70.
-All code is in PyTorch.
-TensorFlow was not used.

 # Dataset

-We used two different IMDb-based datasets across our three models.
+We used IMDb-based dataset across our three models, since we started with one and switched to another partway through the project.

-**TF-IDF MLP** and FastText models use the IMDb Movie Genre Classification dataset (TMDB format).
-It has two CSV files: movies_overview.csv with text descriptions and numeric genre IDs, and movies_genres.csv that maps IDs to genre names like Drama or Comedy.
+All models use the IMDb Movie Genre Classification dataset in TMDB format.
+It consists of two CSV files: movies_overview.csv, which contains movie descriptions and numeric genre IDs, and movies_genres.csv, which maps those IDs to human-readable genre names.
+Genre IDs are stored as JSON-like strings (e.g. "[18, 80]") and need to be parsed and mapped at load time.

-**DistilBERT** model uses the IMDb Movies Dataset Based on Genre from Kaggle (rajugc, 2023).
-It's a set of per-genre CSV files - action.csv, comedy.csv, etc. - downloaded automatically at runtime using the Kaggle API.
-Each row has a description field and a comma-separated genre string like "Action, Thriller, Crime".
-Preprocessing

-**TF-IDF MLP**: lowercase + strip.
-That's basically it, TF-IDF handles the rest internally.

-**FastText MLP**: lowercase + remove all punctuation with regex.
-Important because FastText looks words up in a dictionary - punctuation attached to a word breaks the lookup.

-**DistilBERT**: no manual cleaning needed - the tokenizer handles everything.
-We removed placeholder descriptions like " Add a plot" and "Plot unknown", dropped duplicates, and filtered out genres with fewer than 50 examples.

 # Preprocessing